-Although you may be working full-time or part-time for a business already, you might also want to make extra money through under the table jobs.
+Although you may be working full-time or part-time for a business already, you might also want to make extra income through under the table jobs.

 There are numerous gigs you can do in order to make extra money that can go towards your savings, investments, or helping pay down debt faster.